PjHurtig/adventure-lab/README.md

 # AdventureLAB's website

 AdventureLAB is a multi-sport adventure club where people can join a mailing-list to be informed of upcoming events and book their spot.
+This is not a real club (yet) but will be in the near future.

 You can find the live site [here](https://pjhurtig.github.io/adventure-lab/)